 Sport, exercise and health

 Whether you've set your sights set on Tokyo 2020 or just want to improve your fitness, Bristol's proactive approach to wellbeing and excellent sports and fitness facilities will help you stay on top of your game.

 The University's student memberships offers excellent value for money, giving you access to our broad range of facilities and classes, either free of charge or at a discounted rate.

-- Indoor Sports Centre at the heart of the main campus, featuring the Pulse Fitness Suite, group exercise studios, an indoor jogging track, sports hall and Sports Medicine Clinic.
+- Indoor Sports Centre refurbished in 2018, featuring a state-of-the-art gym, exercise studios, a double-court sports hall and Sports Medicine Clinic.

 - 32-metre swimming pool in the Students' Union.